jobosk/rps-front/README.md

 ## Related projects

 This project is paired with [its back-end](https://github.com/jobosk/rps-service).
-Check that out to set the infrastructure required and run the server for this app.
+Be sure to check that out to setup both the infrastructure and back-end server required to run this app.

 Be sure to do that before proceeding.